 - An affordable luxury feel.
-The plush cashmere cover and multiple layers of Soft foam should feel luxurious and inviting.
+The plush cover and multiple layers of plush foam should feel luxurious and inviting.
 The price point is designed to make this high-value product available to everyone.

 - Extra time to decide on your purchase.
 The company offers a trial period that lasts a full year to test out your new bed before fully deciding whether or not it works for you.

 We Would Recommend Buying Brooklyn Aurora if You are Looking for:

 - Cooling technologies.
 Phase changing fabric, copper gels, gel-infused memory materials, and individually pocketed coils should ensure you never overheat on this bed.

 - Multiple comfort options.
 Shoppers can choose between Soft, Medium, and Firm comfort levels.

 - A hands-on shopping experience.
 The company boasts Arizona-based brick and mortar stores at which shoppers can experience their new bed first-hand.